roman-milk/roman-milk.github.io/pet-mommyslut.md

  "Aaaaaah," Michael grunted simultaneously as my two children reached mutual orgasms.

  As soon as Michael pulled out, I handed him the camera and buried my face in her ass, hungry to retrieve as much of Master's cum as I could.
-Report_Story #3